 "These days even if I alight at midnight I have no worries.
 I know I will reach home safely without a problem.
 Because of lighting, I can see someone from 100m away."

 Anthony Kwach, Dandora Phase III resident.

-"M-pesa and other businesses that make a fair amount of money would be closed by 7pm due to fear of attacks.
+closed by 7pm due to fear of attacks.
 Today however, these and many other small businesses operate until 11 o'clock in the night."